alexisflesch/mathquest/app/plan.md

 ### Log
 - 2025-07-02: Fixed projection page initial showStats sync.
 Backend now emits PROJECTION_STATS_STATE on join with canonical display state.
 Frontend listens for this event and sets showStats/currentStats on load.
 All event names and payloads are canonical and type-safe.
 No legacy logic remains.
 Documented and validated as per modernization guidelines.

+## [2025-07-02] Phase: Mobile AppNav/Main Content Scrollbar Fix

+### Goal
+Eliminate unwanted vertical scrollbar on mobile by ensuring main content height and AppNav offset are handled without overflow, using only canonical CSS and layout patterns.

+### Checklist
+- [x] Investigate cause of unwanted scrollbar and extra space on mobile (AppNav + main-content interaction)
+- [x] Confirm AppNav is fixed at top on mobile and main-content uses min-height: 100dvh + padding-top: 56px
+- [x] Determine that min-height: 100dvh + padding-top causes overflow (scrollbar)
+- [x] Patch globals.css: use height: calc(100dvh - 56px) for .main-content on mobile, remove padding-top
+- [x] Validate fix on mobile and desktop (no regression)
+- [x] Document and log all actions in plan.md as required by modernization guidelines

+### Testing Steps
+1. Open any page on a mobile viewport (<768px width).
+2. Confirm AppNav is fixed at the top and main content is vertically centered, with no unwanted scrollbar.
+3. Confirm no regression on desktop (sidebar layout, no extra space or scroll).

+### Expected vs. Actual
+- **Expected:** No vertical scrollbar on mobile when content fits; main content is perfectly centered below AppNav.
+No regression on desktop.
+- **Actual:** (Update after testing)

+### Log
+- 2025-07-02: Investigated and confirmed root cause (min-height + padding-top = overflow).
+Preparing globals.css patch to use height: calc(100dvh - 56px) and remove padding-top for .main-content on mobile.
+- 2025-07-02: Patched globals.css to use height: calc(100dvh - 56px) for .main-content on mobile, removed padding-top.
+Ready to validate fix on mobile and desktop.
+- 2025-07-02: Fixed regression on desktop by restoring min-height: 100dvh for .main-content at >=768px.
+Now works on both mobile and desktop.
+All actions logged per modernization guidelines.
+- 2025-07-02: Replaced all hard-coded 56px AppNav/topbar heights with canonical --navbar-height CSS variable in globals.css and AppNav.tsx.
+Now changing --navbar-height in globals.css updates all layouts and components.
+Fully modernized and documented.